elucian/bee/syntax/structure.md

 ```

 **notes:**
-* System variables are global and may be specific to a module;
+* System variables are global and may be specific to a component;
 * User can create new system variables specific to application;
 * Prefix "#" is used to avoid scope qualifier and improve code readability;

-### Modules
+### Components

-A module is a source file with extension *.bee.
-We split an application in multiple modules.
-Once an application is compiled, all modules are merged into a monolithic application.
-Bee do not use dynamic loaded modules: (.dll)
+A component is a source file with extension *.bee.
+You can organize an application using components.
+When compiled, all components are merged into a single monolithic application.
+Bee do not use dynamic loaded components: (.dll).

-**attributes**

-One _module_ is identified by several _attributes_.
-These are _system variables_, used by the compiler:
+**Name:**

+One _component_ is identified by a _name_ created with one different keyword depending on component role:

-* #role: can have 3 exclusive values:{ _driver_, _aspect_, _component_};
+* #driver: can have 3 exclusive values:{ _driver_, _aspect_, _component_};
-* #name: the driver name it is usually the same as the file name;
+* #aspect: the driver name it is usually the same as the file name;
-* #description: a short description of the module;
+* #module: a short description of the component;

 **Notes**
-* Default role for a _module_ is _driver_;
 * One application can have one single _driver_;
-* One _driver_ can load one or more _components_;
-* One _driver_ can _play_ multiple _aspects_;
+* One _driver_ can load multiple _aspects_ and _modules_;
-* One _aspect_ can also load _components_;
+* One _aspect_ can also load _aspects_ and _modules_;
-* One _aspect_ can also _play_ other aspects;
-* One _component_ can load other components;
-* One _component_ can not load an aspect;
+* One _module_ can also load modules but not _aspects_;
+* One component file is ending with keyword _over_;

 ### Drivers
-There is one single _driver file_ for one application.
-This file has #role = "driver".
-A _driver_ has the role to lead the application main functionality.
-When _driver_ is over the application stop and give control back to operating system.
+There is one single _driver_ component for one application.
+It has the role to lead the application main thread.
+When _driver_ execution is over the application give control back to the operating system.

+**usability:**

-A _driver_ can read configuration file, define system constants, system variables, application menus, database connections and such.
+A _driver_ can read configuration files, define system constants, system variables, application menus, database connections and such.
 It is the application entry point.
 A driver can be terminated early using keywords: _halt_, or _fail_.
-Normally a driver file is ending with keyword: _over_ followed by a dot.

 ### Aspects
 An application architect can separate system concerns in multiple _aspects_.
-One aspect is a module located in _"src"_ folder.
+One aspect is a component located in _"src"_ folder.
 A driver can load an aspect only once, then it can use any of its public members on demand.

-**notes:**
+**Usability:**
-* At least one aspect member must be public;
+* At least one aspect element must be public;
-* An aspect do not have rogue statements;
+* Usually an aspect do not have rogue statements;
 * If aspect has rogue statements these are executed only once, when the aspect is loaded first time;
-* Aspect variables have one single value shared in application context.
+* Aspect variables have one single value shared in application global context.

-### Components
+### Modules
-Components are reusable modules organized in libraries.
-A library in a sub-folder stored in _"lib"_ folder.
-One module can _load_ from a library one or more components.
-From each component we can use one or more public members using scope qualifier.
+A module is a reusable component stored in a library.
+This in a sub-folder of _"lib"_.
+One driver or aspect can _load_ from a library one or more modules.
+From each module we can use one or more public members with scope qualifier.

 **notes:**
-* A component must have public members;
+* Modules must have public members;
-* A component does not have rogue statements;
+* Modules does not have rogue statements;

 ## Declaration